-The Company received by way of a fees £66,738 (2022: £79,928) from The Investment Company Plc, a company of which M.H.W Perrin is a Director and shareholder, in respect of investment management and custody services on an arm's length basis.
+The Company received by way of a fee £5,924 (2023: £66,738) from The Investment Company Plc, a company of which M.H.W Perrin is a Director and shareholder, in respect of investment management and custody services on an arm's length basis.

 Directors transact share-dealing business with the Company under normal staff business terms and in accordance with applicable laws and regulations.
-In the period to 30 June 2023, commission earned from this by the Company amounted to £2,095 (2022: £2,043).
+In the year to 30 June 2024, commission earned from this by the Company amounted to £15,693 (2023: £2,095).

-During the period, the Directors each received no dividends attributable to their respective shareholdings in the Company (2022: £nil).
+During the year, the Directors each received 0.25p per share in dividends attributable to their respective shareholdings in the Company (2023: £nil).
 Details of Directors' interests in ordinary shares and in share options are as disclosed in the Directors' Report, together with details of other significant holdings in the equity of the Company.